On-line Tools for Startups

 Rahul

-We use GMail but found the Google Apps more languid than Central Desktop.
+Rahul: we use GMail but found the Google Apps more languid than Central Desktop.
 It also lacks some key features compared to Central Desktop, in particular a real wiki style linking environment and an easy ability to clone a workspace.
-We use a lot of workspaces (for example for all of our clients, for workshop attendees, and for patners).
+We use a lot of workspaces (for example for all of our clients, for workshop attendees, and for partners).
 This gets a lot of content and communication out of the inbox and into the wiki/workspace.
 Because we are typically working against a deadline in the workspace, the contention management features (which many other tools ignore) make it easy to avoid losing work or having to manually reconcile overlapping edits.

 We are always interested in looking at new technology and open to upgrading, but we looked at a number of alternatives before consolidating onto Central Desktop for our workspaces.
-The two things we really need right now is a workspace that allows us to create content that is useful as a presentation (e.g. can output powerpoint), can be used to create a document or workbook, and is also separate pages in a workspace.
+The two things we really need right now is a workspace that allows us to create content that is useful as a presentation (e.g. can output PowerPoint), can be used to create a document or workbook, and is also separate pages in a workspace.
 We find we need to present, hand out, and edit/update (typically in a collaborative fashion with clients/attendees) the same content.
-In edit/update mode it\’s more useful to have the content burst into many pages, but we are then faced with turning it into a single document or slide deck.
+In edit/update mode it’s more useful to have the content burst into many pages, but we are then faced with turning it into a single document or slide deck.

 Leave a Comment